defano/wyldcard/README.md

 ## Features

-HyperTalk Java attempts to maintain high-fidelity to Apple's original software; by and large, it's an attempt to clone the original rather than to modernize it.
+HyperTalk Java attempts to maintain high-fidelity to Apple's original software rather than to modernize it.

 #### Organize information